 This superior-quality cod is from one of the most pristine fishing regions in the world, and is carefully processed by a small, family-run company.
 Each cod is cut with precision to yield the best cuts and eliminate waste.
 Bacalaos Alkorta is U.S. FDA FCE-certified as well as certified by IQNet and AENOR for its quality management systems, and currently employs 45 people.

-Check out our blog post (and watch a video) to learn more about how we discovered Bacalaos Alkorta Cod Fillets in Olive Oil and how we like to use them.
+Learn more about how we discovered Bacalaos Alkorta Cod Fillets in Olive Oil and how we like to use them.

 Read Florence Fabricant's column "Frontburner" in The New York Times to see how she loves Bacalaos Alkorta Cod Fillets in Olive Oil.